Chat

 Feedback and complaints

 We would like you to tell us about your IELTS test experience at Kings Oxford by completing a short survey.
-You will receive a link to the survey in an email a week after your test.
+You will receive a link to the survey in an email shortly after your test.

 If you have any issues, concerns with the way your test has been conducted or wish to make a complaint, you can do so by sending a letter of complaint to our office at ielts@kingseducation.com detailing the problem.
 Alternatively, you can complete a Candidate Complaint Form on the day of your test.
 We will respond to you in writing within 2 working days upon receipt of your complaint.